 - Take a nap if you need it

 - Start a Journal practice

 As you know, I was having a tough time committing to a daily meditation practice.
 I found there were times where my mind was so loud I was actually avoiding it!
 It felt like self-betrayal because it was.
 My intuition was begging for stillness yet my mind was coming up with a million reasons why I couldn’t make time for it.
 The number one was that Hudson needed me for something.
 More on this below.

 It’s often that we need a crisis to make us listen.
 Either way, I committed to.
 I committed to daily meditations a few months ago and I am currently in loving it!
-I actually Look forward to it and I’m doing a pretty good job of sticking with it.
+I really look forward to it and I’m doing a pretty good job of sticking with it.
 If I miss my morning meditation I often get it in before bedtime.
 And on days when life is super busy, I try my best to take mindful moments throughout the day and then prioritize my meditation for the next day.

 Some of my favorite guided meditations are from the Chopra Institute.
 There are several topics to choose from.
 I have done the 21-Day on Healthy Relationships as well as the 21-Day Finding Grace Through Gratitude and I highly recommend both.
 The 7-Days to Relieve Stress and Anxiety is also amazing.
 I also love headspace (an app) and highly recommend the Stress and Anxiety Course.
 Even Hudson has started to meditate in the evenings before bed as Headspace has a great kids program.

 Is there a small goal that feels approachable for you?
 What’s the one thing you have wanted to do for years but haven’t made time for?
 How do you want to show up for yourself?

 You’re worth it!

 Check out our upcoming retreats!
 We only have 2 spots left for our November 23rd/24th Mini-Retreat in New Jersey and a few early bird discounts available for the March Baja Glamping Retreat that is going to be beyond amazing!